-Indeed, in the education of an average child aged eighteen, the average LIC government will have invested around US\$1,300, while the average HIC government would have spent about US\$110,000. process whereby modern states disseminate a consciousness of common loyalty or shared citizenship (Green, 1990).
+Education is essential for the development of individuals and societies, and crucial to the https://rd4c.org/index.html#principles process whereby modern states disseminate a consciousness of common loyalty or shared citizenship (Green, 1990).
 In practice, few if any states have been willing to leave education provision to the vagaries of the free market.
-However, the path to development is not the same for all countries; those with low resources have less capacity to promote quality and equity in their educational systems and fulfill the promise that education carries.
+However, the path to development is not the same for all countries: those with low resources have less capacity to promote quality and equity in their educational systems and fulfil the promise that education carries.
 Indeed, there is great inequality in education spending between countries.
 In 2014, annual spending on education reached US\$4.7 trillion worldwide.
-Of this, 65 per cent is spent in high-income countries (HICs) and 0.5 per cent in LICs, despite the fact that both groups of countries have similar schoolage populations.
+Of this, 65 per cent is spent in highincome countries (HICs) and 0.5 per cent in LICs, despite the fact that both groups of countries have similar school-age populations.
 Governments represent on average 79 per cent of total spending (fluctuating from 82 per cent in HICs to 59 per cent in LICs) and households 20 per cent on average (fluctuating from 18 per cent in HICs to 29 per cent in LICs), while donors represent 12 per cent of total spending on education in LICs and 3 per cent in lower-middle-income countries (LMICs) (UNESCO, 2019b, see Table 1).
-Indeed, in the education of an average child aged eighteen, the average LIC government will have invested around US\$1,300, while the average HIC government would have spent about US\$110,000 (AI-Samarrai, Cerdan-Infantes and Lehe, 2019).
+Indeed, in the education of an average child aged 18, the average LIC government will have invested around US\$1,300, while the average HIC would have spent about US\$110,000 (Al-Samarrai, Cerdan-Infantes and Lehe, 2019).